eevee/camel/docs/camel.rst

    base64-encoded ``!!binary`` representation.

    This is a **feature**.

+.. note:: A dumper function must return a value that can be expressed in YAML without a tag — that is, any of the above Python types *except* :py:class:`bytes`, :py:class:`set`/:py:class:`frozenset`, and :py:class:`datetime.date`/:py:class:`datetime.datetime`.
+(Of course, if the value is a container, its contents can be anything and will be serialized recursively.)

+   If a dumper returns a :py:class:`collections.OrderedDict`, it will be serialized like a plain dict, but the order of its keys will be preserved.

 The following additional types are loaded by default, but **not dumped**.
 If you want to dump these types, you can use the existing ``camel.PYTHON_TYPES``